IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 # Closed Issues

-- **Issue 1**: At this time, the method for assignment of client_id is not included in the profile.
+- **Issue 1**: At this time, the method for assignment of client identifiers is not included in the profile.
 Registration of clients is a significant operational and security problem that is being postponed until there is more experience with problems in the field and reasonable solutions.
 In the field there are a variety of methods being tried.
 Many depend upon physical distribution methods or out of band communications to manage the authentication problems.

 - **Issue 2**: This profile does support access token in JWT format and SAML 2.0 Assertions compliant with the XUA profile requirements.
 An operational environment must ensure, that access tokens are understood by the authorization and Resource Servers.
 The Bearer Token option of earlier versions of the profile has been removed, since it does not specify the access token format and attributes used and was thus not interoperable by design.